GoogleCloudPlatform/community/tutorials/gsutil-compression.md

 ## Use-Case
 Suppose you have just dumped alot of data from Snowflake datawarehouse to GCS bucket using "COPY INTO <LOCATION-TO-GCS>" statement without any compression applied since you want to process this data further without decompressing, but once the processing is done you want to compress it again and send to an API endpoint which applies an upload limit of 200MB with gzip compression.
 How to approach it without burning much compute on custom applications built by developers having inefficient code.
 Instead of reinventing the wheel, you just have to use "gsutil" commands in multithread setting to efficiently compress the data.

+## Alternative Suggestion
+According to the documentations provided by officially by Google, there are several ways you can approach this problem, but these ways require you to have some handy experience with programming and some development efforts.
+  * Using Bulk Compression Dataflow template.
+  * Writing a custom App Engine or Cloud Run application to handle compression logic.

+## Drawbacks with Alternative Suggestions
+  * For the Dataflow template, you have to understant the unified programming model provided by Apache Beam.
+This can be a bit challenging if you have never used it before.
+  * For writing custom application, you have to be familiar Multithreading, Multiprocessing, Task Queues etc. Apart from the programming jargon, you have to understand that there are limitations with GCS API if you are using HDD type.
+Even if you use SSD type, your program will always be IO-Bounded and hence an efficient implementation is out of question.

+## Gsutil to the rescue
+Often the simpler solutions are better and highly performant when compared to the complex solution with not-so-good performance and this can escalate quickly if you are dealing with heavy amout of data in production setting.
+Gsutil is an elegant and simpler tool provided for GCS related worklods.

 Before proceeding ahead, you have to make sure to have following services enabled:

   * GCP Account
   * Compute Engine
   * Google Cloud Storage

+## Costs

+Tell the reader which technologies the tutorial uses and what it costs to use them.

+For Google Cloud services, link to the preconfigured [pricing calculator](https://cloud.google.com/products/calculator/) if possible.

+If there are no costs to be incurred, state that.

 ## Setup a Compute Engine VM instance